timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | address | Account address, unique |
 | details | Other extra data fields (JSONB) |

-* `address` is never NULL and it’s unique
-* `user_name` is NULL unless it’s been submitted on the OpenSea profile by the user

 ## Database schema
 The data types used in the schema for this tutorial have been determined based on our research and hands-on experience working with the OpenSea API and the data pulled from OpenSea.
 Start by running these SQL commands to create the schema.
-Alternatively, you can download and run the `schema.sql` file from our [NFT Starter Kit GitHub repository](https://github.com/timescale/nft-starter-kit).
+Alternatively, you can download and run the `schema.sql` file from our [NFT Starter Kit GitHub repository][nft-starter-kit].
 ```sql
 CREATE TABLE collections (
    id BIGINT PRIMARY KEY GENERATED ALWAYS AS IDENTITY,